Japanese Communist Party

-The Japanese Communist Party (日本共産党, Nihon Kyōsan-tō) is a communist political party in Japan.
-With approximately 270,000 members belonging to 18,000 branches, it is one of the largest non-governing communist parties in the world.
+The Japanese Communist Party (日本共産党, Nihon Kyōsan-tō) is a communist party in Japan.
+Founded in 1922, it is the oldest active political party in the country.
+It had 250,000 members as of January 2024, making it one of the largest non-governing communist parties in the world.
+The party is chaired by Tomoko Tamura, who replaced longtime leader Kazuo Shii in January 2024.